 Companies such as Amazon can offer free shipping because they have such a massive financial reserve.

 But what about other small-to-medium-sized businesses?
 When and how can they start to offer free shipping?

-- If you’re a seller competing primarily on the uniqueness of your product, try increasing the average order value (AOV) by offering free shipping after certain conditions have been met
+- If you’re a seller competing primarily on the uniqueness of your product, try increasing the average order value (AOV) by offering free shipping after certain conditions have been met.

-- If you’re competing on price and are not willing to absorb the cost of shipping as a marketing expense, then you’ll need to raise the price of your products to cover shipping
+- If you’re competing on price and are not willing to absorb the cost of shipping as a marketing expense, then you’ll need to raise the price of your products to cover shipping.

-- If you are willing to absorb the cost, then do so
+- If you are willing to absorb the cost, then do so.

-- If you’re somewhere in the middle, and you’re based within the United States, try offering free shipping to certain locations only
+- If you’re somewhere in the middle, and you’re based within the United States, try offering free shipping to certain locations only.

 - Do you offer expedited shipping?
-If so, including a surcharge for this service could help eat some of the deficit
+If so, including a surcharge for this service could help eat some of the deficit.

 Some shoppers will abandon their carts on purpose, in order to trigger a discount or deal email.

-Now, before you just go on and offer a discount in an abandoned cart email, know this: there is little evidence to support the idea that offering a discount on abandoned cart emails works.
-Doing so simply eats into your profit margin.
+Before you start offering discounts in your abandoned cart email, there is little evidence to support offering a discount in abandoned cart emails works.

 What should you do instead?